davideicardi/search-crawler/README.md

 search-crawler
 ==============

-A simple search server written in node.js and MongoDb.
+A simple and easy to use search server written in node.js and MongoDb.

 ### Architecture

 ![Architecture](https://raw.githubusercontent.com/davideicardi/search-crawler/master/docs/architecture.png)

-Search-Crawler is composed by a Node.Js application that can crawl one or more web sites and store found pages in a MongoDb.
+Search-Crawler is composed by a Node.Js application that can crawl one or more web sites and store pages in a MongoDb.
 It also expose a set of json based REST API that can be used to query crawled pages and integrate the result inside another application, typically the original website.

 Search is powered by a full text mongodb query, see [full text index](http://docs.mongodb.org/manual/core/index-text/).